Octobay/docs/GOVERNANCE.md

-# Governance (Draft)
+# Governance

-The Octobay Governance Platform is designed to incentivize contributors and to involve them more in a project's progress.
+The Octobay Governance Platform is designed to incentivize contributors and to involve them more in a project's success.
+While other governance models are mostly buy-in models or rely on manual distribution, on Octobay token distribution is strictly tied to the work on a project's bounties and their value.

-# Tokens

-Octobay has as global governance token and can also launch new ones for individual GitHub organizations on demand.

-All governance tokens have an open supply and are brought into existance only through completed bounties.
-The value of a bounty decides how many governance tokens will be minted.

-The Octobay token gets minted for all bounties.
-An organization's token gets only minted for bounties of that organization.
-Minted tokens are distributed to the contributor who worked on the bounty, the organization and Octobay.
+Projects can launch one or more governance tokens, e.g. one for technical and one for business decisions.
+All governance tokens have an open supply, are non-transferable and purely for the purpose of decision making.
+When launching a new governance token, it can either be bound to an individual repository or an entire organisation, affecting all its repositories.

-Governance tokens can be used to flag misbehaving actors or to claim the privilege on a bounty and organizations might set up bounties exclusive for their token holders.
+Projects can also set up bounties exclusively for their token holders.

-Promotions for bounties, projects or users (job search) through Octobay's social media accounts are also payed in Octobay governance tokens.
-An organization's governance token gives a discount on promotions for their bounties or projects.
-All tokens are burned when used for promotions.

-Governance tokens can also be used to vote for proposals for Octobay or another organization.
-Proposals are GitHub issues, that do not have a bounty attached.
-As long as the issue is not closed, token holders can deposit any amount of tokens, to improve the proposal's ranking.
-Once the organization creates a bounty for that issue, it is deemed accepted and the governance token deposits will be distributed to the proposal author and partially burned.
+## Proposals

+A repository's [Discussions](https://docs.github.com/en/discussions) board on GitHub is the place where communication with the entire community happens.
+From there, discussions can be transformed into proposals on the Octobay platform, where only token holders can vote.
+Once a proposal reaches it's required quorum, it can be transformed into an issue on GitHub with a bounty attached.